Phase 0

 • Economic model draft complete

-• 30+ partners identified across value chain
+• 30+ organizations identified across value chain

 • Burrard Thermal site analysis complete